drewpayment/code-sub/memory-bank/activeContext.md

 ## Current Blockers
 - Need to review existing contact, services, and pricing pages
 - PocketBase collection needs to be created
 - Decision needed on modal vs redirect approach

+# Active Context

+**Last Task Completed:** Subscription Management System **Completion Date:** 2024-07-26
+**Status:** Archived

+**Next Action:**
+- Awaiting user command to enter **VAN Mode** to begin the next task.
+- The system is ready to analyze new requirements, verify the technical foundation, and navigate to the appropriate implementation mode.